29 Years Ago: Two Judas Priest Fans Attempt Suicide, Parents Blame Subliminal Lyrics

-In fact, the band’s management coordinator, Jayne Andrews, later incredulously noted that the plaintiffs originally planned to hinge their case on lyrics from the album — lyrics that didn’t exist.
+In fact, the band’s management coordinator Jayne Andrews later incredulously noted that the plaintiffs had at first planned to hinge their case on lyrics from the album — lyrics that didn’t exist.
 “It was originally about the track ‘Heroes End,’” Andrews recalled.
 “They tried to say the band were saying you could only be a hero if you killed yourself, till I had to give them the correct lyrics which is ‘why do heroes have to die?’… Then they changed their plea to subliminal messages on the album!”

-“It’s a fact that if you play speech backwards, some of it will seem to make sense,” conceded guitarist Glenn Tipton.
-“So I asked permission to go into a studio and find some perfectly innocent phonetic flukes.
+Guitarist Glenn Tipton later conceded, “It’s a fact that if you play speech backwards, some of it will seem to make sense.
+So, I asked permission to go into a studio and find some perfectly innocent phonetic flukes.
 The lawyers didn’t want to do it, but I insisted.
 We bought a copy of the ‘Stained Class’ album in a local record shop, went into the studio, recorded it to tape, turned it over and played it backwards.
 Right away we found ‘Hey ma, my chair’s broken’ and ‘Give me a peppermint’ and ‘Help me keep a job.’”